 The majority of education indicators are annual.
 The attainment and progress targets for the latest set of results have been removed due to the impact of Covid on outcomes.
-Commentary has only been provided for indicators where new data has been published since the latest sect of results have been removed due to the impact of Covid on outcomes.
+Commentary has only been provided for indicators where new data has been published since the last scorecard was issued where targets exist.